-Table 2 shows the results of mass flows and by percentage of constituent chemical species for Kiln 1.
-It can be seen that the sum of input mass flows in Kiln 1 (m{in-CV}) is equivalent to the sum of output mass flows (m{out-CV}), according to the mass conservation principle presented in Equation 9.
+Table 2 shows the results of mass flows and by

-From Table 2, it is noted that Kiln 1 operates with a proportion of 0.767 kg of CO2 from calcination per kg of quicklime produced.
-This same parameter is commonly reported in the literature for the characterization of calcination processes, with typical values of 0.751 [35], 0.786 [6] and
+percentage of constituent chemical species for Kiln 1.
+It can be seen that the sum of input mass flows in Kiln 1 (m{in-CV}) is equivalent to the sum of output mass flows (m{out-CV}) , according to the mass conservation principle presented in Eq.
+(9).

-0.783-0.786 [36] kg of CO2 per kg of quicklime produced.
+From Table 2, it is noted that Kiln 1 operates with a proportion of 0.767 kg of CO_2 from calcination per kg of quicklime produced.
+This same parameter is commonly reported in the literature for the characterization of calcination processes, with typical values of 0.751 [35], 0.786 [6], and 0.783-0.786 [36] kg of CO_2 per kg of quicklime produced.
 These data are in accordance with the result achieved for Kiln 1.

-Considering the total amount of CO2 emitted, including the calcination and fuel combustion, Kiln 1 works with an emission ratio of 1.427 kg of CO2 per kg of quicklime produced.
+Considering the total amount of CO_2 emitted, including the calcination and fuel combustion, Kiln 1 works with an emission ratio of 1.427 kg of CO_2 per kg of quicklime produced.
 This parameter is also traditionally reported in the literature as a specification of calcination processes.
-And this result for total quantity of CO2 emitted per kg of quicklime produced attained in Kiln 1, are also in consonance with literature results with values of 1.092 [35], 1.113 - 1.129 [36], 1.221 - 1.401 [6] kg of CO2 per kg of quicklime produced.
+This result for the total quantity of CO_2 emitted per kg of quicklime produced attained in Kiln 1, is also in consonance with literature results with values of 1.092 [35], 1.113-1.129 [36], 1.221-1.401 [6] kg of CO_2 per kg of quicklime produced.
 These emission ratios were not reported for Kilns 2 and 3 by the literature.

 As previously mentioned, note that limekiln specifications can vary from one literature source to another.
-This occurs, for example, due to differences in local temperatures, control systems, limekiln design, chemical compositions of the limestone, quicklime and of the fuel, and substances flow rates.
+This occurs, for example, due to differences in local temperatures, control systems, limekiln design, chemical compositions of the limestone, quicklime, and the fuel, and substances flow rates.